A Whiplash Compensation Guide

 How to Make a Claim for a Whiplash Injury

-The first step in claiming compensation for whiplash is to contact The Compensation Experts where you’ll speak to one of our trained legal advisors.
+The first step in claiming compensation for whiplash is to contact The Compensation Experts where you’ll speak to one of our trained advisors.
 They will go through all the details of your accident and talk to you about your injury before matching you with a personal injury solicitor who specialises in whiplash claims.
-It is important to work with a solicitor who specialises in this area for your claim to be as smooth and successful as possible.
+It is important to work with a solicitor who specialises in this area for your potential claim to be as smooth and successful as possible.

 Whiplash Compensation Time Limits and Amounts

-You have three years from the date of your accident or until your 21st birthday, if you were a minor at the time, to submit a claim for compensation.
+You have three years from the date of your accident or until your 21st birthday, if you were a minor at the time, to claim compensation.
 The amount you will receive takes account of the severity of your whiplash, the length of recovery time and lasting effects, whether you lost any money or had out-of-pocket expenses as the result of your accident.
 Your payment is also based on Judicial College compensation guidelines which analyse similar recent claims.
 Whiplash payments can range from around £800 for a mild case to more than £10,000 for victims who will suffer headaches and pain for the rest of their lives.

 Contact The Compensation Experts today to find out more.